fullstopslash/snowflake/README.md

 This is a personalized configuration that has several technical requirements to build successfully.
 This nix-config will serve you best as a reference, learning resource, and template for crafting your own configuration.
 I am continuing to provide resources throughout this repository, my [YouTube channel](https://www.youtube.com/@Emergent_Mind), and [website](https://unmovedcentre.com) to help.
 For you to be successful, you must also experiment and learn as you go to create a nix environment that suits your needs.

+A stripped down and simplified version of this repository is available, however it does not have feature parity: [nix-config-starter](https://github.com/EmergentMind/nix-config-starter)

 ## Structure Quick Reference

 For details about design concepts, constraints, and how structural elements interact, see the article and/or Youtube video [Anatomy of a NixOS Config](https://unmovedcentre.com/posts/anatomy-of-a-nixos-config/) available on my website.